Bylaws of the Libertarian Party of the Western New Hampshire

 Where more than one candidate is nominated for a public office, election will be by written ballot.
 A majority of votes cast shall determine the nominee.

-In the event of a tie, the Chair shall determine by lot which candidate shall be nominated.
+In the event of a tie, the Chair shall determine by lot which candidate shall be nominated or elected.

 Article X: Parliamentary Authority

 The rules of parliamentary procedure shall be established informally by custom or formally through adoption by the LPWNH Executive Committee.

 The Executive Committee shall propose and a Convention may ratify such Standing Committees as may from time to time be required to fulfill the needs of The Party.

 A Convention may elect Standing Committee Chairs and members.

 Article XII: Conflict

 In the event of any conflict or ambiguity of these bylaws, the Bylaws of the LPNH shall prevail.

 The bylaws of the Party may be amended by a two-third (2/3) majority vote of the members at any Annual Meeting or by vote of three-fourths (3/4) of the Executive Committee at any other time subject to ratification by a majority of members at the next Annual Meeting.